 The highly professional guides that work at Kau Tapen lodge have many years of experience between them, and their mixture of nationalities makes for a well-rounded experience.
 Each angler will fish with a different guide each day, allowing you to gain a plethora of new tricks and tactics when sea trout fishing.

-Built in 1984, Kau Tapen Lodge was designed to offer rods maximum comfort during their trips, as well as easy access to the best pools on the world famous Rio Grande.
-It accommodates up to 10 guests in en-suite single rooms to ensure privacy and comfort, whilst a large living room opens up to peaceful vistas of the Menendez and Rio Grande valleys, and includes a roaring fire and well stocked bar.
+Built in 1984, Kau Tapen Lodge was designed to offer anglers maximum comfort during their expeditions, as well as easy access to the best pools on the world famous Rio Grande.
+It accommodates up to 10 guests (and occasionally 12) in en-suite single rooms to ensure privacy and comfort.
+Some offer a king bed, while some have one queen, and others are furnished with two doubles.
+A large living room opens up to peaceful vistas of the Menendez and Rio Grande valleys, and includes a roaring fire and well stocked bar.

-In addition, guests have full use of the lodge’s fly-tying table and equipment, two wading / fly gear rooms, a full spa with jacuzzi, sauna and Finnish steam bath, as well as access to an on-site LOOP tackle shop.
+In addition, guests have full use of the lodge’s fly-tying table and equipment, two wading / fly gear rooms, a full spa with jacuzzi, sauna and Finnish steam bath, as well as access to an on-site LOOP tackle shop stocking all of our latest equipment.

 Food & Cuisine